YourLocalFax/Mindfunc/README.md

 )
 ```

-where *args* is every argument identifier with no separation (note that the arg list is optional, if a consumer accepts no arguments the *()* can be omitted altogether), *name* is the single-character identifier for this consumer , and *body* is the body of the consumer .
-As an example, let's write the consumer *r* we mentioned earlier.
+where `args` is every argument identifier with no separation (note that the arg list is optional, if a consumer accepts no arguments the `()` can be omitted altogether), `name` is the single-character identifier for this consumer , and `body` is the body of the consumer .As an example, let's write the consumer `r` we mentioned earlier.

 ```
 ( (f)r